nguyenmq/yt_box/README.md

 ```
 # Because this is being developed on Arch, which uses systemd:
 systemctl enable nginx

-uwsgi --ini app.ini # There still needs to be a service file written for this part
+# There still needs to be a service file written to start the front and backends
 ```

 ### Design